 When investigating the GO term enrichment of the proteins found to be more abundant in E. faecalis infected samples, we observed a significant enrichment in proteins associated with cholesterol metabolism, including reverse cholesterol transport, cholesterol efflux, chylomicron, and very low-density lipoprotein particle (Figure 4D).

 An important factor in biomarker discovery is the consideration of additional factors to best ensure that the difference in biomarker observed is truly due to the variable of interest and not confounded by additional factors ,37,38 .
 Evaluation of the clinical metadata for associated correlations showed a few confounding clinical variables were associated with the abundances of these biomarkers other than type of pathogen.
 Transplant type was found to be significantly associated with the levels of 9/10 of the biomarkers (Supplementary Figure 7).
 Further investigation suggested that this would be hard to separate from the type of pathogen infected as E. faecium infected patients were more likely to have organ transplants in our cohort.
 Thus, we considered the possibility that the reduction in antibodies we observed in our study were a function of unbalanced groupings.
-In order to assess this, we only considered the patients that did not have a transplant and found that antibody levels were still significantly reduced in E. faecium infected samples relative to E. faecalis (Supplementary Figure 5).
+To assess this, we only considered the patients that did not have a transplant and found that antibody levels were still significantly reduced in E. faecium infected samples relative to E. faecalis (Supplementary Figure 5).
 Additionally, smoking was found to be significantly associated with the abundances of 5/10 of the top biomarkers (Supplementary Figure 4).
 Interestingly AZGP1, one of our top biomarkers for distinguishing E. faecalis from E. faecium and a gene reported to be overexpressed in the airway upon smoking 39, was not found to be influenced by smoking status in our dataset .
 Upon filtering our data to only include patients who did not smoke, we observed that significant differences in the levels of these biomarkers between E. faecalis and E. faecium remained, suggesting that our conclusions were not confounded by additional factors (Supplementary Figure 10).

 When we queried the cytokine inference data for differences between E. faecalis and E. faecium inferred cytokine profiles, no significant differences were observed (Supplementary Figure 6).